 - 2.6.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core) - 2.6.a.
-To ensure adequate teaching, supervision, and evaluation of the fellows' academic progress, there must be a ratio of at least one full-time pediatric radiologist for every fellow in the program.
-(Core) - 2.6.b.
-There should be full-time faculty members in pediatrics who are available to the program.
-(Core) - 2.6.c.
-There should be one or more pediatric surgeons, one or more pediatric pathologists, and a broad range of pediatric medical and surgical subspecialists available to the program.
-(Core) - 2.7.
-Faculty Responsibilities

-Faculty members must be role models of professionalism.
-(Core) - 2.7.a.
-Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
-(Core)
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core) - 2.6.a.
+To ensure adequate supervision and evaluation of fellows' academic progress, there must be at least one FTE faculty member for each fellow. ^(Core) - 2.7.
+Faculty Responsibilities Faculty members must be role models of professionalism. ^(Core) - 2.7.a.
+Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)